troy-skim/game-development-exercise/README.md

 ### Interactive

 Users must be able to interact with your game in some way and have the game visualization react meaningfully.
 Common interactions include clicking, hovering the mouse over a part of the visualization, or typing on the keyboard.
+Some helpful tips:

-- When a user presses a key, Processing will automatically call any method named `keyPressed()`.
+- When a user presses a key, Processing's code will automatically call any method named `keyPressed()`.
 The `key` instance property will automatically be assigned the key that was pressed, as as `char` value.
-- When a user moves, clicks, or drags the mouse, Processing will automatically call any method named `mouseMoved()`, `mouseClicked()`, or `mouseDragged()`, respectively.
+- When a user moves, clicks, or drags the mouse, Processing's code will automatically call any method named `mouseMoved()`, `mouseClicked()`, or `mouseDragged()`, respectively.
 The `mouseX` and `mouseY` instance properties will automatically hold the position of the mouse, measured from the top-left origin of the window.

 ## Example